Testing Noise Assumptions of Learning Algorithms: Polynomial-Time Tester-Learners

 \section{Polynomial-Time Tester-Learners}

-We first focus on the simpler RCN noise model, and the \emph{Disagreement tester} we design to test the RCN noise model.
-We then proceed to the challenging Massart noise model and describe the \emph{Spectral tester}, which we design to handle it.
+We first focus on the simpler RCN noise model, and the \emph{Disagreement Tester} we design to test the RCN noise model.
+We then proceed to the challenging Massart noise model and describe the \emph{Spectral Tester}, which we design to handle it.

 \textbf{Notation.} We denote with $\R,\nats,\Z$ the sets of real, natural and integer numbers correspondingly.
-For simplicity, we denote the $d$-dimensional standard Gaussian distribution as $\Gauss_d$ or $\Gauss$ if $d$ is clear by the context.
+For simplicity, we denote the $d$-dimensional standard Gaussian distribution as $\Gauss_d$ or $\Gauss$ if $d$ is clear by context.
 For any set $S$, let $\unif(S)$ denote the uniform distribution over $S$.
 We may also use the notation $\x\sim S$ in place of $\x\sim \unif(S)$.
-For a set of points in $\R^d$, we denote with $\bar{S}$ the corresponding labeled set over $\R^{d}\times \cube{}$ where the corresponding labels will be clear by the context.
+For a set of points in $\R^d$, we denote with $\bar{S}$ the corresponding labeled set over $\R^{d}\times \cube{}$ where the corresponding labels are those in the input of the algorithm unless otherwise specified.
 For a vector $\x\in \R^d$, we denote with $x_i$ its $i$-th coordinate, i.e., $x_i = \x\cdot \e_i$.